absoludity/untp-graph-validation-cli/README.md

 ## Notation3 Queries

 The Tier 3 validation uses N3 queries to analyze relationships between credentials within the trust graph.
-After trying a number of different libraries, N3 was chosen as an actively developed and supported graph validation and inference library, with features listed in the [N3 spec introduction](https://w3c.github.io/N3/spec/#introduction), including:
-- queries that are themselves written in a small superset of RDF/Turtle which also includes declarative programming concepts,
-- allows expressing provenance of particular data (though I still have a TODO to import the credentials into separate named graphs),
-- supports pulling in additional linked data from the web when referred to by nodes.

 The simplest of the UNTP N3 queries is [list-all-product-claim-criteria.n3](src/core/queries/list-all-product-claim-criteria.n3) which finds all product claims from DigitalProductPassports and includes the criteria, without doing any relationship analysis.